 Wrong again, folks.

 I thought I had plenty of energy to complete my day, but now, I have endless energy.
 I don’t have a problem completing household chores in the afternoon or evening.
-Prior to my first elimination diet, if I didn’t get my cleaning, laundry, projects done before noon, they weren’t getting done at all.
+Prior to my first elimination diet, if I didn’t get my cleaning, laundry, or projects done before noon, they weren’t getting done at all.
 I just didn’t have the energy or desire to keep working after lunch.

 So how did I feel during Week 1?